-Accumulation of amyloid-beta (A$\beta$) in the extracellular space is often considered to be one of the main initiators of the early onset of AD \cite{murpy2010,gouras2015,liu2022role,rischel2022,roda2022}.
+Toxic amyloid-beta (A$\beta$) accumulation in the extracellular space is commonly regarded as one of the key initiators of the early start of AD \cite{murpy2010, gouras2015, liu2022role, rischel2022, roda2022}.
 This accumulation may happen due to its overproduction or the lower clearance rate \cite{sun2015}.
-A$\beta$ comprises 39-43 amino acids with different biophysical states, and soluble A$\beta_{40}$ and insoluble A$\beta_{42}$ are the two major isoforms that have been observed in the brain.
-In a healthy brain, more than $90\%$ concentration of A$\beta$ is observed in the form of A$\beta_{40}$ while less than $5\%$ is found in the form of A$\beta_{42}$ \cite{burdick1992,gravina1995,kim2007}.
-But, an AD-affected brain cannot maintain this type of healthy balance, and a higher concentration of A$\beta_{42}$ peptide causes forming plaques and disrupts normal cell function.
-Another important key factor of AD is the tau protein ($\tau$P) \cite{medeiros2011,muralidar2020}.
-The normal $\tau$P forms a microtubule, and they help in transporting nutrients and other substances from one part of a nerve cell to another \cite{guo2017}.
-Due to abnormal chemical changes in the brain, the tau protein detaches from microtubules and sticks to other $\tau$P \cite{kargbo2019,illenberger1998}.
+A$\beta$ comprises 39-43 amino acids with different biophysical states, and soluble A$\beta_{40}$ and insoluble A$\beta_{42}$ are the two major isoforms observed in the brain.
+In a healthy brain, over $90\%$ concentration of A$\beta$ is detected in the form of A$\beta_{40}$, whereas less than $5\%$ can be found in the form of A$\beta_{42}$ \cite{burdick1992,gravina1995,kim2007}.
+Unfortunately, an AD-affected brain has no ability to maintain this state of balance and higher levels of A$\beta_{42}$ peptide lead plaques to develop, disrupting cell function.
+In addition, tau protein ($\tau$P) has a crucial function in AD \cite{medeiros2011,muralidar2020}.
+The normal $\tau$P creates a microtubule that helps transmit nutrients and other substances from one area of a nerve cell to another \cite{guo2017}.
+Abnormal chemical changes in the brain cause tau protein to separate from microtubules and attach to other $\tau$P \cite{kargbo2019,illenberger1998}.
 This causes the tau protein to form neurofibrillary tangles (misfolded and abnormally shaped) inside neurons and block the neuron's transport system.

-Researchers have been focused on identifying the concentrations of A$\beta$ and $\tau$P at the early onset of AD.
-To date, the accumulation of these proteins is not yet measurable with blood tests and also can not be visualized on CT or MRI scans.
-The FDA-approved amyloid PET scan tracer can identify the presence of AD but cannot measure the disease progression fully, so this has been used only for clinical trials \cite{johnson2013,grundman2016,rabinovici2019}.
-On the other hand, F-18 flortaucipir is the first FDA-approved tau PET scan tracer, and it helps in the stage of AD neurodegeneration \cite{devous2018,devous2021}.
-Along with these two proteins, many other factors that influence AD development and progression.
-Substantial efforts have been going on to identify the disease state concerning such different factors.
+Researchers have focused on identifying toxic amyloid-beta and tau protein concentrations at the early onset of AD.
+At present, the accumulation of these proteins has not been completely quantified using blood tests and cannot be observed on CT or MRI images.
+The FDA-approved amyloid PET scan tracer can identify the existence of Alzheimer's disease, but it cannot adequately monitor disease progression; therefore, it is only used in clinical studies \cite{johnson2013,grundman2016,rabinovici2019}.
+In contrast, F-18 flortaucipir is the first FDA-approved tau PET scan tracer that aids with the progression of AD neurodegeneration \cite{devous2018,devous2021}.
+Along with these two proteins, many other factors influence AD progression.
+Substantial efforts have been made to identify the disease state based on different factors \cite{odagaki2017, parks2024}.